 Checkout these questions and answers in the CSE FAQ.

 There is zero tolerance of Academic Dishonesty.
 I will be actively searching for academic dishonesty on all homework assignments, quizzes, and exams.
-If you are guilty of cheating on any assignment or exam, you will receive an F (failed) in the course and be referred to the School of Engineering Discipline Committee.
+If you are guilty of cheating on any assignment or exam, you will receive and F in the course and be referred to the School of Engineering Discipline Committee.
 In severe cases, this can lead to expulsion from the University, as well as possible deportation for international students.
-If you copy from anyone in the class or anyone that has previously taken this or other classes at Washington University covering the same topics, both parties will be penalized, regardless of which direction the information flowed.
+If you copy from anyone in the class both parties will be penalized, regardless of which direction the information flowed.
 This is your only warning.

 Please refer to the University Undergraduate Academic Integrity Policy, for more information.
 If you suspect that you may be entering an ambiguous situation, it is your responsibility to clarify it before the professor or TAs detect it.
-If in doubt, please ask us.
+If in doubt, please ask.

 Mental Health Services professional staff members work with students to resolve personal and interpersonal difficulties, many of which can affect the academic experience.
 These include conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety and depression.
 See: http://shs.wustl.edu/MentalHealth